Introduction to Angular material login form

 <button mat-button>label</button>

-so from the above piece of code, we can se that for the input filed, we are using ‘matInput’, and for the button, we are making use of the ‘mat-button’ form the material library.
+So from the above piece of code, we can see that for the input field, we are using ‘matInput,’ and for the button, we are using the ‘mat-button’ from the material library.

-Now let’s get started with the steps that need to be taken in order to step up our angular material project initially for beginners; see below;
+Now let’s get started with the steps that need to be taken to step up our angular material project initially for beginners; see below;

-1) First, install the Angular CLI, which enables us to download the required packages and library for our project.
-You can download it by typing the below command on your command make sure you have already installed node see below;
+1) First, install the Angular CLI, which lets us download our project’s required packages and libraries.
+You can download it by typing the below command on your command; make sure you have already installed the node see below;

 e.g. :